-As explained more fully in the Statement of Responsibilities, the Chief Finance Officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18, and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of the Chief Finance Officer's Responsibilities, the Chief Finance Officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, and for being satisfied that they give a true and fair view.
 The Chief Finance Officer is also responsible for such internal control as the Chief Finance Officer determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-The Chief Finance Officer is required to comply with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 and prepare the financial statements on a going concern basis, unless the Police and Crime Commissioner for North Yorkshire is informed of the intention for dissolution without transfer of services or function to another entity.
-The Chief Finance Officer is responsible for assessing each year whether or not it is appropriate for the Police and Crime Commissioner for North Yorkshire to prepare its accounts on the going concern basis and disclosing, as applicable, matters related to going concern.
+The Chief Finance Officer is required to comply with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 and prepare the financial statements on a going concern basis, unless the Police, Fire and Crime Commissioner for North Yorkshire and Group is informed of the intention for dissolution without transfer of services or function to another entity.
+The Chief Finance Officer is responsible for assessing each year whether or not it is appropriate for the Police, Fire and Crime Commissioner for North Yorkshire and Group to prepare its accounts on the going concern basis and disclosing, as applicable, matters related to going concern.